BitJam/Live-initrd/README.md

 Notes:
 ------
-The scripts init, bin/umount-live, bin/tsplash have fixed English strings in this repo.
-Use the Translastions tool chain to convert these strings to variables for on the fly tranlation.
+The following scripts have English strings in this repo.
+Use the Translations tool chain to convert the strings in these scripts to variables for on the fly translation.

+    ejectcd
+    init
+    live-L10n
+    live-disable-services
+    live-init
+    live-init-utils.sh
+    live-restore-services
+    live-shutdown
+    persist-password
+    tsplash

 To create an initrd.gz file: